When To Apply Crabgrass Protection

-The truth is there is no specific calendar date as to when crabgrass protection can be applied.
-Many times we are told by customers, “If my crabgrass isn’t applied by April 1st, I was told I will get crabgrass!”
+The truth is there is no “due date” as to when crabgrass protection can be applied.
+Many times we are told by customers, “If my crabgrass isn’t applied by April 1st, I was told I will get crabgrass.”

-When it comes to knowing your soil temperatures, we know that it may not be the easiest way for you to decide if it is time for crabgrass protection to be applied.
+Getting soil temperatures may not be the easiest way for you to decide if it is time for crabgrass protection to be applied.
 An easier way is to look for flowering plants, trees, and shrubs to begin blooming.

 When soil temperatures begin rising to high enough levels for crabgrass to even consider germination, flowering trees will be in full blossom.

-So now that you know how to spot crabgrass, the next, and probably most important question, is how do you treat it?
-The most common way to treat crabgrass is by using pre-emergent herbicides.
+The most common way to rid of crabgrass is using pre-emergent herbicides.
 Pre-emergent herbicides are meant to stop the crabgrass before it emerges from the soil.
 If you apply the pre-emergent too early, the crabgrass will not be controlled throughout the entire season.

 Certified, Trained Lawn Care Professionals